Can I rent a property "sight unseen"?

 What if I need to change the locks or add new ones?

 Don't change them yourself!
 Re-keying the rental without management permission is a serious violation of the lease terms.
-If you need to re-key the, add new locks, repair them, or replace the property's security devices you must submit a written request to our office.
+If you need to re-key, add new locks, repair them, or replace the property's security devices you must submit a written request to our office.
 Any re-keying or change to the security devices in the property must be paid by the tenant beforehand and can only be installed by contractors who are authorized by the management.

 What if I want a satellite dish?